3 Mind Hacks To Increase Your Happy

 If positive self-thinking can assist with life-altering illnesses, surely it can help you to develop a positive self-image.
 At the very least, it's not going to hurt to try out this practice.

 I like to pick affirmations that I have a hard time believing.
 For instance, “I AM good enough” is something I have written on a board and displayed in my living area as a visual reminder.
-I then say it out loud to myself, especially on days where I feel the complete opposite.
+I then say it out loud to myself, especially on days when I feel the complete opposite.
 I'm a recovering perfectionist and this is ongoing for me.
 The more I practice saying it out loud, the easier it becomes to believe what I am saying about myself.
 It sounds silly, but it works.

 How do you practice self-affirmations?